inducer/loopy/doc/misc.rst

 If you use loopy for your work and find its approach helpful, please consider citing the following article.

-    A. Klöckner.
-Loo.py: transformation-based code generation for GPUs and CPUs.
+    A. Klöckner. `Loo.py: transformation-based code generation for GPUs and CPUs <http://arxiv.org/abs/1405.7470>`_.
 Proceedings of ARRAY '14: ACM SIGPLAN Workshop on Libraries, Languages, and Compilers for Array Programming.
 Edinburgh, Scotland.

-(A link to this article will be available here shortly.)

 Here's a Bibtex entry for your convenience::